stenkjan/nest-haus/src/components/cards/README.md

 # Unified Card System

-This system provides a consistent way to use card presets across both ContentCards and ContentCardsGlass components.
+This system provides a consistent way to use card components with different visual styles using a single component.

 ## Quick Usage